How to Make Money Online From Writing So That You Don’t Waste Your Time

 Step #4: Apply for a few gigs.

 Apply for gigs.
 There’s no way around this one.
-You have to apply and actively seek work to get your first few paid clients.
-Once you get paid it’s easier to find more work.
-Then hopefully companies will reach out to you.
+You must apply and seek work to get your first few paid clients.
+Once you get paid, it’s easier to find more work.
+Then, hopefully, companies will reach out to you.

 Where do you apply for writing gigs?

-2. Upwork.
-This is a freelancing market place.
-Some love it.
-Some hate it.
+- Upwork is a freelancing marketplace.
+Some love it, some hate it.
 I’ll let you decide if it works.

-4. LinkedIn.
-Do you have an account on here?
-I’ve neglected LinkedIn for far too long.
-There are many job postings for writing jobs on there.
+- LinkedIn.
+I’ve neglected LinkedIn for far too long, but there are many job postings for writing jobs there.

 Those are the most popular places for finding freelance writing gigs.
 You have to find that first client.
 Then it gets easier.